ThickDesktop/Diabetic-Retinopathy-Detection/README.md

 ⚠️ Note

-🧩 Due to file size limitations, I could not upload the trained model files (.h5) to GitHub.
+📂 Due to GitHub file size limitations, the trained models could not be uploaded here.

-You may download them externally or train your own using the training script.
+🔗 You can download the complete project and trained models from:
+Google Drive Project Folder

 ⸻

 📬 Contact

-For any queries or collaboration, feel free to reach out!
+For questions or suggestions, feel free to reach out!

 ⸻

-⭐️ If you like this project, consider giving it a star!
+⭐ If you find this helpful, consider starring the project on GitHub!